 In 2010 I was the stay-at-home mother of a rosy cheeked toddler.
-Our only child, he was happiest when he was outside, walking, running, climbing, and exploring.
+Our only child, he was happiest when he was outside - walking, running, climbing, and exploring.

 A parallel issue for me was the lack of clothing available for little boys.
 Most brands made miniature versions of men's clothing, or t-shirts emblazoned with logos or cartoon characters.
 Childhood is such a brief window of time!
 Shouldn't his clothing reflect this?

 Passing by the upholstery aisle, a rack of brightly colored wool felt caught my eye.
-I've always loved wool felt for it's tactile matte finish, its warmth, and it's weight.
+I've always loved wool felt for it's matte finish, its warmth, and it's weight.
 It has a nostalgic quality to it, evoking letter jackets, poodle skirts, and handmade Christmas tree ornaments.
 I paused to linger over a bolt of yellow-gold felt and in an instant thought "Lion"!

-In the weeks that followed Carter wore his lion coat everywhere.
+In the weeks that followed he wore his lion coat everywhere.
 To the park, to the grocery store, out to dinner, even when he was playing inside at home.
 It became like a well loved stuffed animal; one that kept him warm and protected.
 It was like a lion hug!

 This same year I had peripherally become aware of a new online marketplace called Etsy; an acquaintance had an Etsy shop where she sold cloth diapers.
 So when strangers kept asking where Carter got his lion coat, I took some photos of it (hanging from the wainscoting in my breakfast nook - necessity is the mother of invention) and opened an Etsy shop.
 Less than 24 hours later, I had my first order.

 In the next few months, orders for lion coats rolled in from around the world as quickly as I could make them.
-When Carter grew tired of being a lion and wanted to be a fox, I made a fox coat for him.
+When my son grew tired of being a lion and wanted to be a fox, I made a fox coat for him.
 Soon the fox coats started outselling the lions.
 When he grew out of the fox, he wanted to be a dinosaur.
 The Cheeky Green Dinosaur coat was born.

 I was sewing as fast as I could.
 Our house became a coat factory!
 I sewed at the dining room table while my son played with his Brio trains on the floor.
 My husband would come home in the evening and cut coats on the kitchen counter while I assembled them.
 I hand sewed buttons in place while listening to audiobooks after Carter went to bed.
 It was exhausting, but exhilarating, and the inspiring stories from my Etsy customers kept me connected to the world outside our little house.
 During this time I made fox coats - including ones for the mom and dad - for a family of five living in a yurt in the Pacific Northwest.
 I made an owl coat with added "wing feathers" for a little girl who wanted to learn to fly, and a pink dinosaur coat for a girl in New York who wanted to be a paleontologist.
 I made bunny coats for Easter egg hunts, and Red Riding Hood coats for girls to wear on Halloween.
 Then I made wolf coats for their little brothers.